yduf/yduf.github.io/_posts/2022-01-18-cpp-equal_range.md

 What I would expect is more something in the line of [this](https://stackoverflow.com/a/28405093/51386):
 > if you want the closest entry, you need to check both the returned entry and the one before and compare the differences.

-which should translate to this:
+which should translate more or less to this:
 {% highlight cpp %}
 template<class T>
 auto bound( int pos, map<int,T>& m) {